Introduction

 many beginning psychotherapists, as well as most persons in the general public,

-rational creatures, if we are just told what is wrong with us the problem
+if we are just told what is wrong with us we will immediately want to remedy

 The